Meandering the world, one whisky at a time

 The name and the label is a reminder of the Victorian era when Campbeltown was a booming whisky hub.
 The small Kintyre Peninsula boasted over 20 distilleries.
 Campbeltown was known as “The Whisky Capital of the World.”
 Then Prohibition hit and Speyside and the Highlands became more dominant and this caused the end of the of Campbeltown golden era.

-I had written about the history of Campbeltown and Glen Scotia when I captured my tasting notes for the Glen Scotia Double Cask, The Loch Lomond Original release as well as the Loch Lomond Single Grain whisky.
+I had written about the history of Campbeltown and Glen Scotia when I captured my tasting notes for the Glen Scotia Double Cask, the Loch Lomond Original release as well as the Loch Lomond Single Grain whisky.

 The Glen Scotia Victoriana single malt aims to re-create a modern interpretation of classic Victorian Campbeltown malt.
 The Victoriana is a NAS release and has been finished in deeply charred oak casks and bottled at cask strength without filtration.